dwyl/fields/README.md

   17, 97, 146, 103, 115, 3, 185, 230, 137, 218, 137, 209, 111, 48, 236>>
 ```

-The hash _value_ is identical for the given text.
+The hash _value_ is identical for the given input text
+in this case the the email address `"alex@gmail.com"`.

-If you use the `Fields.EmailHash` function,
+If you use the `Fields.EmailHash.dump/1` function,
 you will see the same hash value
 (_because the same helper function is invoked_):